HL7/davinci-atr/input/pagecontent/spec.md

 The Consumer specific requirements for REST interactions, operations, profiles and search parameters to be supported are outlined in the [Consumer Capability Statement](CapabilityStatement-davinci-atr-consumer.html).

+### Member Attribution List Data Model requirements

+The section outlines specific requirements that need to be followed in creating the Member Attribution List.

+Producers SHALL create one Member Attribution List represented by a Group Resource per Contract between a Payer and a Provider.

+Producers SHALL ensure the combination of Member Identifier, Payer Identifier, Contract Identifier and Plan Identifier are unique.

+Producers SHALL include the Contract Identifier within the Group.identifier element during the creation of the Member Attribution List.

+Producers SHALL include the Plan Identifier in Coverage.class data element during the creation of the Member Attribution List.

+Producers SHALL include the Coverage that is associated with the member in the Member Attribution List as part of the Group.member.anyReference data element.

 ### Member Attribution List Exchange Interactions Details and APIs